Brunswick County, Virginia: History

 In 1780, during the American Revolutionary War, Greensville County was formed from part of Brunswick's eastern side.
 In 1787 the county's eastern border was finalized with a minor adjustment.

-Today Brunswick County is bisected by Interstate 85, U.S. 1 and U.S. Highway 58.
+Today Brunswick County is bisected by Interstate 85 and U.S. routes 1 and 58.
 Planters originally cultivated the land for tobacco by slave labor in colonial times.
-As tobacco exhausted the soil and the markets changed, planters and smaller farmers diversified the mostly rural economy by raising mixed crops and harvesting lumber before the American Civil War.
+As tobacco exhausted the soil and the markets changed, planters and smaller farmers diversified the mostly rural economy by raising mixed crops and harvesting lumber before the Civil War.
 As a result of these changes, slaveholders in the Upper South had surplus slaves; many sold them in the domestic slave trade.
 It fed the development of cotton plantations in the Deep South.
 Altogether, more than one million enslaved African Americans were sold South in the antebellum years in this forced migration, which broke up many families.

-Saint Paul's College, Virginia was established in this county in association with the Episcopal Church.
+Saint Paul's College was established in this county in association with the Episcopal Church.
 In 1914 the school boasted that "The location of the school in the heart of the Black Belt of Virginia, with a Negro population of 100,000 almost at its very doors, is most favorable for the prosecution of uplift work."
 St. Paul's closed its doors in 2013.

 In the early 21st century, the county has a campus of Southside Virginia Community College.
-The Fort Pickett Army National Guard base is partly in the county.
+The Fort Barfoot Army National Guard base is partly in the county.